Before COVID-19, an entirely different kind of infection had hospitals all over the globe completely spooked.

 Aspergillus, they say, is worse because it lives everywhere.
-The fungus works especially well when suppressed immune systems are unable to clear spores away from the lungs.
+The fungus works especially well when immune systems that are already suppressed are unable to clear spores away from the lungs.

-It ravaged hospitalized coronavirus patients in at least nine countries, again resulting in up to 2/3s of those patients dying.
+It ravaged patients hospitalized with the coronavirus in at least nine countries, again resulting in up to 2/3s of those patients dying.

-Because it’s so difficult to develop a drug that will fight fungus and not hurt its molecularly similar hosts, scientists believe developing vaccines against damaging fungi is the way forward.
+Because it’s so difficult to develop a drug that will fight fungus and not hurt its molecularly-similar hosts, scientists believe the way forward is to develop vaccines against the most damaging fungi.

 Just like with antibiotics, it’ll be a cat-and-mouse game of researchers trying to gauge threats and get out ahead of them before they become unmanageable.